What are the benefits of the HPV test?

 A Pap smear typically consists of a pathologist reviewing the shape of the cells under a microscope.
 Prior to turning into a cancer, cells undergo predictable changes to their DNA that are not visible through a microscope unless special stains are applied to the cells.

-HPV offers different markers, such as p16, Ki-67, TERC, and cMyc.
+The HPV test offers different markers, such as p16, Ki-67, TERC, and c-myc.
 This allows pathologists to see if the cells are converting from normal cells to cancer cells.

 Just because you might have high-risk HPV doesn’t mean that you will get cancer.
 In fact, only a small percentage of high-risk HPV-positive patients will get cervical cancer.
 Without the markers, it’s impossible to immediately assess your risk of cervical cancer, leaving you uncertain of whether you require aggressive monitoring or should just wait and let the infection resolve on its own.
 The additional markers allow your physician to confidently determine if you truly require more aggressive treatment options.

 How vital is early detection of cervical cancer?